ExaESM-WP4/Containers-for-Scientific-Computing/02_basics.md

 ### OS defaults

-* the Python script "owns" only user-specific packages... neither the Python interpreter, nor system libraries or the kernel.
+* the user "owns" only the Python script and user-specific packages... neither the Python interpreter, nor system libraries or the kernel.

-### Package manager
+### Conda package manager

-* the Python script "owns" the Python interpreter and user-specific packages, but not system libraries and the kernel.
+* the user "owns" the Python script, the Python interpreter and user-specific packages, but not system libraries and the kernel.

 ### Container

-* the Python script "owns" the Python interpreter, user-specific packages and system libraries, but not the kernel.
+* the user "owns" everything, except the kernel.

-### Virtual machine

-* the Python script "owns" everything mentioned above, except... the hardware.

 ## Container terminology